 One particular problem with graphene based transistors originates from defects emerging upon the graphene sheet during the fabrication process of the device.
 That said, a literature report from 2010 emerged which utilized a self-aligning Co2Si–Al2O3 nanowire as a gate in the graphene transistor which according to their work prevented device degradation and exhibited operational frequencies of 100–300 GHz

-Researchers investigating the storage properties of graphene oxides have shown that indium tin oxide electrodes modified with polymers and graphene oxide exhibit the write-read-erase-read-rewrite cycle for a non-volatile memory device
+oxides have shown that indium tin oxide electrodes modified with polymers and graphene oxide exhibit the

-Current/voltage curves typical of the indium tin oxide electrode modified with polymers and graphene oxide.
-The curves 1–5 represent the relevant stage in the write-read-erase-read-rewrite cycle
+Current/voltage curves typical of the indium tin oxide electrode

-3. Smart Windows/OLED displays
+3. Smart Windows/OLED displays4.
+Supercapacitors

 5. Solar cells